Lorenzooone/Pokemon-Gen3-to-Gen-X/README.md

 - Gen 2 is for trading with Pokémon Gold/Silver/Crystal.
 - Gen 3 is for trading with other GBA consoles running this homebrew.

+The "Act as" option allows one to choose whether the console will act as the main unit or not.
+Both options will work fine, but it's suggested not to change this unless you know what you're doing.

 #### Trading to Gen 1 or Gen 2
 - If you want to trade to the Japanese versions of Gen 1 or Gen 2 games, you must set the Region option in the Main Menu to Jap.
 - The Pokémon received will be totally legitimate, barring their level and movesets.